acionescu/og-node/README.md

 * There's a security layer where event filtering and special rules can be implemented

+####The chat service

 The default implementation provides a basic demo of a federated chat service similar to IRC.

+Each node acts like a server.
+A node can connect to other nodes to extend its network.
+A user connects to a server node via a web app, also available in this project.
+All users in the extended network can talk to each other in channels identified by a key.
+Users can join a public channel if they leave the channel key empty.

+This is extremely rudimentary, it just serves as a proof of concept.
+Nonetheless, it can be quite useful and fun.